-• public participation must be real, in that it must provide the public with an opportunity to be heard which is 'capable of influencing the decision to be taken';

-[Land Access, para 71, citing Moutse Demarcation Forum and others v President of the Republic of South Africa and others, 2011 (11) BCLR 1158 (CC), para 62]

-- a notice of a public hearing regarding a bill must 'not only provide details of the place, time and purpose of a public hearing' but must 'also assist in building awareness' of what the bill proposes; [Land Access, para 76] - notices of public hearings must be published timeously and should give people more than seven days' warning, as a shorter period may deprive them of an opportunity to participate; [Land Access, para 77] - the notice given must be sufficient to 'allow the public to study the bill and prepare for the hearings adequately', as this could otherwise have 'an adverse impact on the quality of submissions to the Provincial Legislatures'; [Land Access, para 77] - provincial legislatures are not obliged simply to accept the unrealistic timelines that the NCOP may set.
+- public participation must be real, in that it must provide the public with an opportunity to be heard which is 'capable of influencing the decision to be taken'; [Land Access, para 71, citing Moutse Demarcation Forum and others v President of the Republic of South Africa and others, 2011 (11) BCLR 1158 (CC), para 62] - a notice of a public hearing regarding a bill must 'not only provide details of the place, time and purpose of a public hearing' but must 'also assist in building awareness' of what the bill proposes; [Land Access, para 76] - notices of public hearings must be published timeously and should give people more than seven days' warning, as a shorter period may deprive them of an opportunity to participate; [Land Access, para 77] - the notice given must be sufficient to 'allow the public to study the bill and prepare for the hearings adequately', as this could otherwise have 'an adverse impact on the quality of submissions to the Provincial Legislatures'; [Land Access, para 77] - provincial legislatures are not obliged simply to accept the unrealistic timelines that the NCOP may set.
 On the contrary, these legislatures are 'constitutionally created entities with their own separate existence and powers'.
 The NCOP may 'facilitate the public participation process through them', but this by no means 'subordinates them to the authority of the NCOP'.
 On the contrary, 'they too have a duty to play their part properly in affording the public an opportunity to participate in the legislative process'.
 [Land Access, para 80]

-Public participation process on the Bill already fatally flawed
+2.2 Public participation on the Bill in Gauteng fatally flawed

-On 23rd February 2017 the portfolio committee placed an advertisement in Business Day giving notice of a public hearing on the Bill to be held on 2nd March 2017.
-The advertisement requires those wanting to 'make written submissions or formal presentations on the day of the public hearing' to send these to the portfolio committee by 28th February 2017.
+On 23rd February 2017 the Economic Development, Environment, Agriculture and Rural Development Portfolio Committee of the Gauteng Legislature (the portfolio committee) placed an advertisement in Business Day giving notice of a public hearing on the Bill to be held on 2nd March 2017.
+The advertisement required those wanting to 'make written submissions or formal presentations on the day of the public hearing' to send these to the portfolio committee by 28th February 2017.
 The notice was thereafter also published in some Sunday newspapers on 26th February 2017.

-This gives the public a scant four (or two) working days on which to obtain copies of the Bill, which is 47 pages long and complex in its content.
+This gave the public in Gauteng a scant four (or two) working days on which to obtain copies of the Bill, which is 47 pages long and complex in its content.
 It is also impossible to understand the Bill without first obtaining and reading the principal Act it is intended to amend.
 This is, of course, the Mineral and Petroleum Resources Development Act (MPRDA) of 2002 (the Act), which is itself a lengthy and complicated statute.

-According to the advertisement, the sending in of written submissions or other formal presentations on 28th February 2017 'will give the portfolio committee time to include such presentations on the programme for the day'.
-The portfolio committee thus plans to give itself a single working day in which to read all the submissions it receives and to include all (or only some?) of them in the four-hour period (10h00 to 14h00) it has set aside for the public hearing on 2nd March 2017.
-This suggests that the portfolio committee has little intention of taking these submissions seriously or seeking properly to engage with them.
+According to the advertisement, the sending in of written submissions or other formal presentations on 28th February 2017 'would give the portfolio committee time to include such presentations on the programme for the day'.
+The portfolio committee thus gave itself a single working day in which to read all the submissions it received and to include all (or only some?) of them in the four-hour period (10h00 to 14h00) it set aside for the public hearing on 2nd March 2017.
+This suggested that the portfolio committee had little intention of taking these submissions seriously or seeking properly to engage with them.

-This truncated timeline indicates that the portfolio committee is simply going through the motions on public participation.
-Effectively, it is thereby denying the people of Gauteng an opportunity to be heard which is 'capable of influencing the decision to be taken', as the Constitution requires.
+This truncated timeline indicates that the portfolio committee has simply been going through the motions on public participation.
+Effectively, it has thereby denied the people of Gauteng an opportunity to be heard which is 'capable of influencing the decision to be taken', as the Constitution requires.
 [Land Access, at para 71, citing Moutse, at para 62]